barbarer/py4e-int/_sources/functions/functions_exercises.rst

         def multiplication_one(num1, num2):
             num1 * num2

         print(multiplication_one(5, 10))

         def multiplication_two(num1, num2):
             return num1 * num2

         multiplication_two(5, 10)

 .. mchoice:: func_exercise_5
-    :practice: T
     :answer_a: None and -89
     :answer_b: None
     :answer_c: -89
     :answer_d: -89 and None
     :correct: d
     :feedback_a: Incorrect!
 When you print a function call (e.g., print(subtraction(new_add_answer, 200))) and the function prints an output (e.g., def subtraction(num1, num2): print(num1 - num2)), the output will be printed first due to the function call.
 Then, printing the function call will output None because the function does not have a return statement.
     :feedback_b: Incorrect!
 When you print a function call (e.g., print(subtraction(new_add_answer, 200))) and the function prints an output (e.g., def subtraction(num1, num2): print(num1 - num2)), the output will be printed first due to the function call.
 Then, printing the function call will output None because the function does not have a return statement.
     :feedback_c: Incorrect!
 When you print a function call (e.g., print(subtraction(new_add_answer, 200))) and the function prints an output (e.g., def subtraction(num1, num2): print(num1 - num2)), the output will be printed first due to the function call.
 Then, printing the function call will output None because the function does not have a return statement.
     :feedback_d: Correct!

     What would be outputted after running the code below?
 (Note: Ignore whitespaces.)